In this counseling answer:

 I suggest both you and your husband also look at the Islamic obligations that your children have over you in order to balance your reactions.
-The Sunnah (prophet tradition) tells and shows us clearly to consider the capacity, ability and age of individuals when understanding.
-There is a clear etiquette when trying to change behavior and correct mistakes in the Sunnah; and we always see that kindness is the way to good Tarbiah (upbringing) though with firmness not degradation or humiliation.
+The Sunnah tells and shows us clearly to consider the capacity, ability and age of individuals when understanding.
+There is a clear etiquette when trying to change behavior and correct mistakes in the Sunnah; and we always see that kindness is the way to good Tarbiah though with a firmness, not degradation or humiliation.
 Just remember these basic rules:

 * Good behavior plus reinforcement leads to good behavior